-Empower your support reps to work proactively to address delivery issues before being asked to by customers.
+Empower your support reps to easily spot shipments that may require attention and work proactively to address delivery issues before being asked to by customers.

 These tweets are just the tip of the iceberg.
-Retailers face a gazillion more issues in the holiday season.
+You might face a gazillion more issues in the holiday season.

 Having a one-stop solution to all the issues we’ve discussed would be great, wouldn’t it?